BitcoinDesign/Guide/guide/payments/activity.md

    layout = "float-right-desktop -background -shadow"
 %}

 Most intuitive for users is likely when a transaction is directly linked to a person or business.
 As this requires the user to tag transactions accordingly, there need to be fallback approaches that try to communicate the available technical information in ways that users can relate to.

 This can be in the form of text labels, or even uniquely generated icons like [Jazzicons](https://github.com/danfinlay/jazzicon).
+When using visual fallbacks, be deliberate about their impact.
+If they draw visual attention, but don't communicate any useful information, you may want to avoid them.

 </div>